CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 **We will stop here and move on to Ionic and look at using AngularJS extended with a series of custom directives that makes it possible for us to buildapplications for mobile platforms.**

 ### Refactoring
+**_Note: This is an advanced section.
+The suggestions outlined in this section allows you to get to know some recommended techniques and practice the process of refactoring.
+It can be quite tricky to get everything in place so take your time, pay attention to details and make sure to run your code after every change you introduce. _**

 The code we created in this walkthrough is in an desperate need of an overview.
 This is the time where we look at the implementation and make sure that we follow the conventions and best-practices.
 A good reference guide is to be found at: https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#angular-1-style-guide.
 Reading through the **"Angular 1 Style Guide"** and looking at our current implementation in the "Hello ... " application we quickly notice that there's a need for some refactoring.

 #### Single Responsibility